Job Chapter Five

 Eliphaz continues by explaining that the troubles of this life are not a normal part of creation and, therefore, he is reminding Job that it is not the way that God planned things.
 The Hebrew word that is translated as "born" is "yalad" and it speaks of a midwife (a person that helps to bring about the birth of a child).
 He goes on to say that, like a midwife, man brings about trouble as surely as sparks from a fire rise into the air.
 Once again, Eliphaz is basically saying that Job has brought all of his trouble on himself through his "hidden sin".

-'But if I were you, I would appeal to God; I would lay my cause before him.'
+"If I were you, I would seek God; I would make my plea to him.

 Once again, Eliphaz gives Job good advice as he tells him to cry out to the Lord but we can imagine how Job felt as he was continually accused of hiding his sin.